 Instead, by paying to have your job ad promoted, you can expand your reach and quickly attract new and qualified candidates for your job opening.
-But choosing the best paid job portals and job boards for your business can be difficult.
+But choosing the best paid job boards and premium job portals for your business can be difficult.

-Below, we explain how to choose the right job board for your business.
-We’ve also created a list with some of the best paid job portals to post your job to in 2022.
+Below, we explain how to choose the right premium job board for your business.
+We’ve also created a list with some of the best paid job portals to post your job to in 2024.

 - Choosing the best paid job board for your business

-- 9 of the best paid job portals
+- 19 of the best premium job boards

 - Multiposting your ad across the best paid job portals